gpastorbonillo/webserver/README.md

 Webserver-ingress.yml and webserver-root-ingress.yml expose the replica set through nginx ingress controller, in two domain names, and exposes it outside thtough another metal-lb owned IP, wich then is exposed to the internet.

-It presents certbot generated certs for both of them.
+It presents certbot generated certs for both of them, wich are added manually as secrets.